 Whether your child’s situation is short-term or long term, the result is a feeling of isolation for the whole family.
 You carry the “elephant in the room” everywhere you go.
 You become accustomed to stares, judgements, and well intentioned but not necessary advice on parenting.
 Furthermore, you struggle with how to balance the needs of the affected child with the needs of yourself, your significant other and any siblings.
 In other words, you fight to keep your family alive.

 I know firsthand what this fight entails.
 I’ve been there.
-My daughter has been treated for Bipolar Disorder since age 9.
-My older son has struggled with anxiety which fueled the onset of epileptic seizures (genetically present but previously dormant) and unidentified intestinal problems at 16.
+All three of my children (as well as myself) have various mood disorders.
 Because of my own family’s experiences with situations that “weren’t in the book”, I developed a passion for empowering and encouraging families who are navigating such a journey.

 Recently, I felt that this mission needed a name.
 Since my repetitive mantra is: “Help!
 That wasn’t in the book!” it seems to appropriately fit this ministry.
 My desire is to provide hope and encouragement as well as resources so that we can persevere in this journey.
 To read my posts about mental health, click on “Blog” at the top of the website and scroll down.
 On the right side you will see “Categories.”
 Click on “Help!
 That Wasn’t in the Book!” and you will see the posts.

 Support: I created a support group online for support: https://www.facebook.com/groups/287459082249836/ It is a safe place to vent, ask questions and share experiences.

 In addition, don’t hesitate to contact me at firstname.lastname@example.org if you are looking for help.
 If I don’t know the answer, I can try to point you to someone who may.